Morsyp/Snake-Game/README.md

 # Snake-Game
 Simple snake game writen on Java. <br>
-In folder "build" you can download exe or jar(if you hava installed jre) files, <br>
+In folder "build" you can download exe or jar (if you have installed jre) files, <br>
 and you can play my mini game.

 ## Movement